ACHIEVING THE OPTIMAL ASSET MIX

 The asset allocation decision is by far the greatest contributor to overall investment performance in large pensions portfolios.
 It demonstrably dominates everything else in the long run – individual asset class performance, trading strategies, manager selection – you name it.

 This leads naturally to the expectation that the lion’s share of investment resources at any pension scheme will be devoted to it, and that asset allocation choices at schemes with a similar risk/return profile will closely resemble one another.
-Where they do not may be attributed to three principal factors: varying investment beliefs, structural impediments and sub-optimal portfolio construction.
+Where they do not becomes worthy of great exploration and the potential for significant performance gains.

 Some of the major thought leaders in asset allocation, together with board members of many of the largest UK pensions funds and global investment firms, will come together to determine how well asset owners are harnessing the most powerful investment strategy of them all, and the great opportunities for them, their managers and advisers in transitioning to an optimal long term SAA strategy.